wavlake/compressor/README.md

 ## overview

 This Lambda function is meant to be triggered by a `PutObject` event on S3.
-The function reads the object and, presuming the object is a compatible audio file, creates a compressed mp3 version of the file and uploads the new file to S3.
+The function reads the object and, presuming the object is an audio file, the function creates a compressed mp3 version of the file and uploads the new file to S3.

 ## development